bibbox/bibbox-documentation/docs/V4-ducumentation.md

 ##### Install Docker Compose

-To install the newest docker-compose package follow the insall dokumentation on the official docker website.
+To install the newest docker-compose package follow the install dokumentation on the official docker website.

 https://docs.docker.com/compose/install/